Samsung/tizen-docs/docs/application/native/guides/text-input/multi-assistant.md

 2. Prepare the Multi-assistant client library.

-   The preparation connects the client application to the Multi-assistant service for start exchanging messages with Mutli-assistant framework and wakeup engines.
+   The preparation connects the client application to the Multi-assistant service to start exchanging messages with Mutli-assistant framework and wakeup engines.

 3. Retrieve audio data when activated.

-   If the registered active state changed event callback function is called with ACTIVE parameter, it's time for you to ask for user utterance data so that the query could be processed by your voice assistant.
+   If the registered active state changed event callback function is called with the ACTIVE parameter, then you must ask for the user utterance data so that the query could be processed by your voice assistant.

 4. Send the result.

-   While you're processing the user utterance, it's better to update the partially converted ASR result to Multi-assistant framework so that it can display visual feedback to the user.
+   While you are processing the user utterance, it is recomended to update the partially converted ASR result to the Multi-assistant framework so that it can display the visual feedback to the user.

    When the processing work is finished, you can send the final result to the Multi-assistant framework to display the result, and also send recognition result to report whether the audio data processing has succeeded or not.

 5. When no longer needed, unprepare and deinitialize the Multi-assistant client library.

-   You must disconnect from the Multi-assistant service and deinitialize the client library using the `ma_unprepare()` and `ma_deinitialize()` functions.
+   You must disconnect from the Multi-assistant service and deinitialize the client library using `ma_unprepare()` and `ma_deinitialize()`.

 ## Prerequisites